 We continue to look for opportunities to align the interests of our investors with the transformation taking place in business and industry as a result of growing attention on environmental and social concerns as highlighted by the Sustainable Development Goals (SDGs).
 We see great opportunity in infrastructure assets where there is growing demand, for example in renewable energy, communication infrastructure and health facilities.

 We also offer an Accessible Clean Energy investment strategy, which aims to maximise total return by investing in companies operating across the renewable energy value chain, offering investors an alternative energy sector allocation.

 United Nations Principles for Responsible Investment (UN PRI)

 In 2015 QUAERO CAPITAL became a signatory to the UN PRI (United Nations Principles for Responsible Investment) to demonstrate our commitment to responsible investment.
 The PRI acts in the long-term interests of its signatories, of the financial markets and economies in which they operate and ultimately of the environment and society.

 QUAERO CAPITAL scored ‘A+’ for Strategy & Governance in the 2020 PRI annual assessment.
 For Active Ownership and for the Incorporation of ESG in listed equities, QUAERO CAPITAL has achieved ‘A’.
 The full assessment report can be provided upon request.

 Institutional Investors Group on Climate Change (IIGCC)

-QUAERO CAPITAL is a member of the IIGCC (institutional Investors Group on Climate Change) as we look to influence corporations to address long term risks associated with climate change.
+QUAERO CAPITAL has been a member of the IIGCC (institutional Investors Group on Climate Change) since 2018 – as we look to influence corporations to address long term risks associated with climate change.

 The IIGCC is the pre-eminent European forum for investors to collaborate on climate change and the voice for investors acting for a prosperous, low carbon future.